 - Turn off heat.
-Garnish with the garlic greens or coriander leaves.
+Garnish with the cilantro.
 Serve hot with bhakri (recipe follows).

 - Mix the flour and salt in a bowl.
 Add water, a little at a time, kneading the flour until the dough comes together in a ball.

 - Pull off a large lemon-size piece of the dough.
 Sprinkle the rolling surface liberally with all-purpose or wheat flour and roll out the bhakri carefully into a circle about 4-5 inches in diameter.
 These bhakris are extremely difficult to roll, so it might take some time to get it right.
 I sometimes substitute half the millet flour with regular whole-wheat flour which makes them easier to roll.

 - Heat a cast-iron or other griddle.
 Place the bhakri on it and leave alone until the surface starts to turn opaque.
 Flip over.
 Smear a little oil over the bhakri.
 Cook both sides until golden-brown spots appear.